2. Use the gauge to test the pressure at each test point.

 Securely closed tank, designed so users cannot leave open.
 Used for maintenance access and cleaning only.

 Large diameter, short pipe for low fluid velocity.
-Pumps should have a positive head or be primed before first start.
-Often flexible pipe to isolate pump vibration from tank.
+Pumps should have a positive head or be primed before first startup.
+Often flexible pipe to isolate pump vibration from the tank.

 Can improve supply conditions but dangerous if not maintained as they can restrict pump supply.

-Fixed or variable displacement pump supplies flow to circuit.
+Fixed or variable displacement pump supply flow to the circuit.
 Typically gear, vane or piston design depending on budget and performance.
 Isolate with rubber mountings to reduce noise.